LedFx/LedFx/docs/api.rst

         "type": "energy2"
     }

-If there is a type param provided the stored configuration for that effect will be cleared if present.
+The effect contained in the param provided will be removed from the configuration for the virtual.

-If that effect type is the active effect, the active effect will be cleared.
+If that effect type is the active effect on the virtual, the active effect will also be cleared.

+If the provide effect type is not present, no change will occur, and a success message will be returned.

 /api/virtuals/<virtual_id>/presets
 ====================================